MalayNagda/AI-Final-Project/README.md

 | tinyMaze | 502 | 502 | 502 |

 We can see that the agent consistently receives a higher or equal score for all the mazes using D* Lite as compared with other algorithms that were tested.

+The results tested over the three metrics- number of nodes expanded, time taken for path planning and the final score after the agent reaches the goal state show that D* Lite leads to better or just as good performance with lesser memory usage and computation time when compared with A* search and A* search (TV).

 ## Authors
 * Sagar Khar- Research and Solution formulation